New model comparison for semi-inclusive charged-current electron and muon neutrino scattering by $^{40}$Ar in the energy range of the MicroBooNE experiment: Results and discussion

 \subsection{CC0$\pi$Np}

 In Fig.~\ref{cc0piNp} we compare the two RDWIA models previously described (ROP and ED-RMF) and the GENIE-SuSAv2 predictions with MicroBooNE 1$\mu$CC0$\pi$Np data for $^{40}$Ar~\cite{PhysRevD.102.112013}.
-The cross sections are shown as function of the final muon and proton kinematics and also the opening angle $\theta_{\mu p}$, which is defined as the angle between the muon and the ejected proton momenta.
-The experimental cross sections are given as function of reconstructed variables, while our models predict the results as function of true variables.
+The cross sections are shown as function of the muon and leading proton kinematics and also the opening angle $\theta_{\mu p}$.
+The experimental cross sections are given in terms of reconstructed variables, while our models predict the results as function of true variables.
 Therefore, we have applied the smearing matrix~\cite{PhysRevD.102.112013} to all the theoretical results shown in Fig.~\ref{cc0piNp}.
-The cross sections as function of $k'^{\textnormal{reco}}$ and $p_N^{\textnormal{reco}}$ are the ones more affected by the smearing, the matrices for which are shown in Fig.~\ref{fig:smearing}.
-In particular, it should be noted that the kinematic bin associated to largest muon and proton momenta have a large contribution coming from the non-diagonal terms of the smearing matrix which produces an increase of the theoretical cross sections in the last bin of both $k'^{\textnormal{reco}}$ and $p_N^{\textnormal{reco}}$ distributions and an overestimation of the experimental cross sections, specially in the $k'^{\textnormal{reco}}$ distribution.
-All the models presented in the $k'^{\textnormal{reco}}$ distribution in Fig.~\ref{cc0piNp} exhibit large $\chi^2$ values compared with the degrees of freedom (\textit{d.o.f}), which is mainly caused by the last bin.
-Taking as reference the ROP model, the $\chi^2/\textit{d.o.f}$ ratio drops from 177/6 to 6.5/5 if we eliminate the last bin from the $\chi^2$ calculation.
+Whilst the GENIE-SuSAv2 and ED-RMF models are in poor agreement with the measured $k'^{\textnormal{reco}}$ distribution in Fig.~\ref{cc0piNp}, the ROP model provides a reasonable description of it with a $\chi^2$ of $\sim$10 for 6 degrees of freedom (\textit{d.o.f.}).
 The shape of the $p_N^{\textnormal{reco}}$ distribution is correctly reproduced by the ED-RMF or ROP models once the 2p2h and other contributions are taken in account, although the ED-RMF model overestimates the measurements in the $0.65 < p_N^{\textnormal{reco}} < 0.9$ GeV range.
-It is interesting to note that the GENIE-SuSAv2 model overestimates the experimental measurement in almost the entire range of $p_N^{\textnormal{reco}}$.
+It is interesting to note that the GENIE-SuSAv2 model overestimates the experimental measurement at very low $p_N^{\textnormal{reco}}$ (although its good agreement at large $p_N^{\textnormal{reco}}$ actually leads to a lower $\chi^2$).